bemer/aws-eb-workshop/02-DeployJavaApp/README.md

 Since we already have a working environment, we can just clone it to another one, with the same configuration and same application.
 In this scenario, lets use the EB CLI to clone our development environment into a new one.
 In order to do so, we will use the command `eb clone`.

 When executing this command, EB CLI will ask you for the name of the new environment.
 Lets use `eb-workshop-prod`.
-Keep the same name for the CNAME prefix.
+In the CNAME prefix, using something like `<your_name>-eb-workshop-prod`.
 It will start clonning your environment:

     $ eb clone
     Enter name for Environment Clone
     (default is eb-workshop-dev-clone): eb-workshop-prod
     Enter DNS CNAME prefix
-    (default is eb-workshop-prod):
+    (default is eb-workshop-prod): <your_name>-eb-workshop-prod

     Environment details for: eb-workshop-prod
       Application name: eb-workshop